chspur/chspur.github.io/_posts/2024-11-29-bonhoeffer.md

 ## bonhoeffer

 Dad, Petrus, and I went to watch the new Bonhoeffer movie today.
 It was decent.
 Not terrible, not amazing, just alright.
-I give it a six out of ten.
+I give it a 6/10.

 | today's reading |
 | :-------------: |